Welcome to CC Fund Services (Malta) Limited’s Privacy Notice (the “Notice”).

 We may also disclose your data if we are under a duty to disclose or share your personal data to comply with any legal obligation, judgment or under an order from a court, tribunal or authority.

-We may also disclose your data to enforce our contractual terms with you, or to protect our rights, property or safety, that of our partners or other users.
-This includes exchanging information with other companies and organisations for the purposes of fraud protection
+We may also disclose your data to enforce our contractual terms with you/your Company, or to protect our rights, property or safety, that of our partners or other users.
+This includes exchanging information with other companies and organisations for the purposes of fraud protection.

-We do not transfer your personal data to outside the European Economic Area (“EEA”), except as may be required to provide you with services that you request from us (i.e. contractual performance).
+We do not transfer your personal data outside the European Economic Area (“EEA”), except as may be required to provide you/your Company with services that you request from us (i.e. contractual performance).

-Should we need to transfer your personal data to outside of the EEA, we will ensure a similar degree of protection is afforded to it by ensuring that at least one of the following safeguards is implemented
+Should we need to transfer your personal data outside of the EEA, we will ensure a similar degree of protection is afforded to it by ensuring that at least one of the following safeguards is implemented:

 - In the absence of an adequacy decision, we will use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
 For further details, see European Commission: Model contracts for the transfer of personal data to third countries.

 The Company takes the protection of your personal data as well as our system security very seriously.
 Any personal information which is collected, recorded or used by us will have appropriate safeguards applied in line with our data protection responsibilities.
 In this regard we have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business ‘need to know’.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.